Exploring the Northern Mariana Islands

 More on the Northern Mariana Islands

 If these CNMI attractions have you itching to explore, we invite you to come and experience Saipan in person.
-But be prepared to stay because, once you get a look at the otherworldly beauty of our home, you may decide you want to live in Saipan all year!
+But be prepared to stay because, once you get a look at the otherworldly beauty of our home and spend some time hiking the trails, you may decide you want to live in Saipan all year!

 More Local Tips